Patel-Priyank-1602/Online_File_Transfer/README.md

 # 📁 File Transfer Server

 A **secure, local file-sharing server** that runs over your PC’s Wi-Fi hotspot.
-Share files between your **PC and mobile devices** — no internet required! ⚡
+Share files between your **PC and mobile devices** — No internet is required while transferring files! ⚡

 ---